This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

 And even further:

-Depending on how long you have, from Guadeloupe, you can get to other islands like Martinique, St. Lucia, and Antigua by taking one-way flights from LIAT and Caribbean Airlines, which are both cheap.
+Depending on how long you have, from Guadeloupe, you can get to other islands like Martinique, St. Lucia, Antigua, and even St. Kitts beaches by taking one-way flights from LIAT and Caribbean Airlines.

 Although it’s now a sovereign state, St. Lucia was colonized by the French and retains some of the culture to this day.
 Add St. Lucia to your Caribbean island-hopping itinerary, and you won’t be sorry.